Give the gift small icon

 • Easy to Use: The Artifcts platform is designed and tested for ages 16+, supporting people at all life milestones, so anyone can create digital memories quickly and easily.

-• Organizational Value: Artifcts helps people to declutter physical spaces while preserving emotional value and financial value, making it ideal for downsizing, estate planning, updating insurance, or just tidying up.
+• Helps with Organizing and Decluttering: Artifcts helps people to declutter physical spaces while preserving emotional value and financial value, making it ideal for downsizing, estate planning, updating insurance, or just tidying up.

 • Experiential and Ongoing: Unlike one-time gifts, your Artifcts collection grows over time—as your gift recipient adds more Artifcts, the value of your gift only grows.